JUDICIAL EMERGENCY ORDERS

 The statewide Judicial Emergency Order issued by the Chief Justice of the Supreme Court of Georgia ended on June 30, 2021.
 You can read the previous judicial emergency orders, and obtain other information, on this Georgia Supreme Court web page.

 We are currently monitoring state and local responses to the COVID-19 pandemic and following guidance issues by various agencies to protect the health and safety of those working and visiting our court.
 The functions of the Probate Court of Forsyth County will be accomplished in the following manner unless exigent circumstances in a particular case require otherwise:

 1. All filings pursuant to Title 53 (Estates) shall be accomplished by United States Mail, statutory delivery, or courier to the greatest extent possible.

 2. All filings pursuant to Title 29 (Guardianships, Conservatorships, and actions to compromise a claim) shall be accomplished in the same manner as above, except that (a) emergency guardianship or conservatorship petitions or (b) medical consent guardianship petitions may be filed by appointment scheduled by telephone in advance.

 3. All filings pursuant to Titles 31 and 37 (applications for an Order to Apprehend) shall be by appointment made by telephone.
-The appointment for this purpose will likely be within an hour of the initial telephone call.

 All filings and requests must be accompanied by exact fee amounts.
 All requested copies of Title 53 and Title 29 documents shall be transmitted to the requesting party by mail unless other arrangements are approved in advance, and the written requests therefor shall include a self-addressed, stamped, envelope.
 This includes “file stamped” copies of filings.

 Applicants must be at least 18 to apply without parental consent.
-For age 17, special rules apply.
-Please call the Probate Court office at 770-781-2140 for more information.